 The new consolidated system will replace six separate systems and provide the following benefits:

 - Flexibility in airline ticket counter use and related gate assignments

 - Save energy through the use of the latest technology

-- Have the ability to expand capacity up to 66 million annual passengers
+- Capability to expand capacity up to 66 million annual passengers

-- Multiple bag routes will increase reliability by eliminating single points of failure
+- Increase system reliability through multiple bag routes, thereby eliminating single points of failure

 |Design Complete||Q2 2016|

 |Phase 2 in Operation||Q1 2024|